samveluIBM/postgres-app/README.md

 Lab 006: Using Persistent Storage

-A sample Node.js application for OpenShift of IBM Z for viewing data and adding data to MongoDB
+A Node.js application for OpenShift of IBM Z for viewing and adding to a MongoDB database of sample user data